jonprairie/flute/README.md

 (defparameter *dog2* (dog :id "dog2" :size 20 "some children"))
 ```
-From version 0.2 (available in Aug 2018 Quicklisp), flute supports css style id and class attribute for builtin elements.
+Since version 0.2 (available in the Aug 2018 Quicklisp distribution), flute supports css query selectors for the id and class attributes of built-in elements.
 For example `div#id-name.class1.class2`, So you can also write:
 ```lisp
 (h (div#a.b "..."))
 ;; Provide additional class and attributes